Nabil-Shartaj-Khan/chatgpt-clone/README.md

-Chatgpt clone (not the design) using React.js and bootstrap
+Chatgpt clone (not the design) using open ai api key.
+Used React.js and bootstrap
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.